Guru & Avalokiteshvara: The Remainder of the Text

 and by his teachings illuminating like sunlight, and by students and instructors upholding his teachings living in harmony, may all be propitious for the teachings to remain for a very long time.

-So for the teachings to remain for a very long time, you need the proper teacher, you need the proper teachings, and you need the proper students.
+For the teachings to remain for a very long time, we need the proper teacher, we need the proper teachings and we need the proper students.

 Conclusion

 That completes this text.
-And in the Tibetan tradition, in order to lay causes for being able to continue to study and practice in the future, one starts to recite it again.
-So the beginning verse is:
+In the Tibetan tradition, in order to lay causes for being able to continue to study and practice in the future, one starts to recite it again.
+The beginning verse is:

 I take safe direction, till my purified state, from the Buddhas, the Dharma, and the Highest Assembly.
 By the enlightening networks (built up) from my giving and so on, may I actualize Buddhahood to help those who wander.